-An animal cell membrane is the barrier between the inside of the cell and the external environment, similar to skin.
-The membrane controls the movement of substances like nutrients and wastes across the membrane, into and out of the cell.
-The membrane structure is a fluid mosaic made of three types of organic molecules: lipids, proteins and carbohydrates.
+An animal cell membrane is the barrier between the inside of the cell and the external environment, similar to how skin acts as a barrier for vertebrates’ bodies.
+The cell membrane structure is a fluid mosaic made of three types of organic molecules: lipids, proteins and carbohydrates.
+The cell membrane controls the movement of substances like nutrients and wastes across the membrane, into and out of the cell.

 The basic building blocks of a cell membrane are phospholipids.
 Phospholipids contain a hydrophobic (insoluble in water) end made up of two fatty acid chains of nonpolar molecules such as carbons and hydrogens.
 The other end is hydrophilic (soluble in water) and contains polar phosphate molecules.
 These phospholipids are arranged in a bilayer with their hydrophilic end group exposed to water on each side of the membrane and the hydrophobic nonpolar molecules protected inside the double layer.
 The lipid layer comprises approximately half of the entire mass of the membrane, depending on the membrane type.
 Cholesterol is another type of lipid within a cell membrane.
 Cholesterol molecules are positioned within the bilayer to link the fatty acid molecules and stabilize and strengthen the membrane.

 Carbohydrates comprise only a small percentage of the cell membrane but have important functions.
-Carbohydrates, which are generally short, branched chains of simple sugar units, are covalently attached on the membrane surface to most of the integral membrane proteins and occasionally to the lipid bilayer itself.
+Carbohydrate molecules are generally short, branched chains of simple sugar units, and are covalently attached on the cell membrane surface to most of the integral membrane proteins and occasionally to the lipid bilayer itself.
 When carbohydrates are bonded to the proteins or lipids, they are called glycoproteins and glycolipids.
-Carbohydrates on the surface of a cell membrane vary significantly among individual cells, cell types, individuals in the same species and even species to species.
+Carbohydrates on the surface of a cell membrane vary significantly among individual cells, cell types, individuals in the same species and species to species.
 This diversity allows the carbohydrates to function as markers to differentiate one cell from another.

 Functions and Interactions